demichelislab/SPICE-pipeline/README.md

 ## Pre-computed data

-All precomputed TCGA allele-specific data, genomic variants data (SNVs and indels) and haploinsufficiency data are available [here](https://www.dropbox.com/sh/jzk9roi8c238cc0/AABTTlO7YTneLrjyVUIV8vJia?dl=0)
+All precomputed TCGA allele-specific data, genomic variants data (SNVs and indels) and expression association to LOH status data are available [here](https://www.dropbox.com/sh/jzk9roi8c238cc0/AABTTlO7YTneLrjyVUIV8vJia?dl=0)

 The table below contains the links to all the output files for each dataset: